ericwikman/cinque.xyz/docs/src/giant/visicalc.md

 Anything related to storage commands are out of scope.

 Split screen is out of scope for now.
 You can accomplish the equivalent of what you could do in VisiCalc using multiple browser windows and the OS windowing system.
-It is possible that a tiling manager similar to how i3 works could be implemented as part of the roadmap or after all spreadsheet functionality is done.
+It is possible that a tiling manager like how i3 works could be implemented as part of the roadmap or after all spreadsheet functionality is done.

 The repeating label was used to make horizontal lines and decorations, but eventually Cinque will get borders for cells so this functionality would become redundant, so it is out of scope.